Abstract

 raw-post-data &optional request => string

-If the request is a POST request (which is not of typemultipart/form-data
+If the request is a POST request (which is not of typemultipart/form-data), returns the raw body of the request, otherwise returnsT.

 [Function]